Eurozone wage growth increases but remains weak - ING

-Bert Colijn, Senior Economist at ING, explains that the Eurozone’s 4Q16 wage growth increased slightly from 1.5% to 1.6% YoY, indicating that underlying price pressures are likely to remain weak for some time.
+Bert Colijn, Senior Economist at ING, says Mario Draghi called wage growth the key variable to look at for self-sustained inflation and adds that 4Q16 wage growth increased slightly from 1.5% to 1.6% YoY, indicating that underlying price pressures are likely to remain weak for some time.

 "Mario Draghi’s linchpin for a self-sustained increase in inflation, wage growth, is not moving at the moment.
 The increase in wages and salaries of just 1.6% is still below the 1.8% growth of 4Q15, indicating that the recovery in wages still disappoints.
 By comparison, wages grew by 3% YoY on average during the 2000s and is therefore still well below its long-term average.
 Given the surge in inflation of the past few months, it could well be that real wage growth comes in negative for the first quarter as Eurozone wage pressures remain weak for the moment."